jon-hanson/ScalaPT/readme.md

 Parameter | Default | Description
 ----|----|----
-name | Cornell | Scene name.
-width | 1024 | Width in pixels of rendered image. height | 768 | Height in pixels of rendered image. frames | 1024 | Number of frames to render.
-outFile | | Filename to save final image to.
+inFile | scenes/cornell2.json | Filename for scene description in JSON format. width | 1024 | Width in pixels of rendered image. height | 768 | Height in pixels of rendered image. frames | 1024 | Number of frames to render. outFile | | Filename to save final image to.

+* Sample scenes are provided in the scenes sub-directory.
-For the output filename, the format is inferred from the suffix.
+* For the output filename, the format is inferred from the suffix.
-Supported format types are those supported by the Java [ImageIO](https://docs.oracle.com/javase/8/docs/api/javax/imageio/ImageIO.html) write method, which, at present, includes JPG, GIF and PNG.
+  * Supported format types are those supported by the Java [ImageIO](https://docs.oracle.com/javase/8/docs/api/javax/imageio/ImageIO.html) write method, which, at present, includes JPG, GIF and PNG.
-If the file has no suffix then it defaults to PNG.
+  * If the file has no suffix then it defaults to PNG.

 # Notes